djones/grape-goliath-example/README.md

 # Next Steps

 This is just a basic Grape API example.
-You can see the post specified in `app/api/posts.rb`.
+You can see the post API specified in `app/api/posts.rb`.
 You could expand that API and add your own models in `app/models`.
+Grape's readme has some [basic usage examples](https://github.com/intridea/grape#basic-usage) that will get you started.

 # Deploy on Heroku